GROUNDED IN WHAT MATTERS TODAY

 What is the MidAtlantic Resiliency Link?

-The project was selected as part of a portfolio of transmission solutions to address reliability concerns resulting from a loss of power generation sources, support for cleaner power sources and additional electricity demand in the region.
+The project was selected as part of a portfolio of transmission solutions to address reliability concerns resulting from a loss of power generation sources, support for new power sources and additional electricity demand in the region.

 What is the role of PJM with this project?